nfal09/docs/docs/python/python-language.md

 ### `elif`

-The `elif` conditional statement is used to string a group of *logically related* conditional statements together.
+The `elif` conditional statement is used to group *logically related* conditional statements together.
 The first conditional expression that evaluates to `True` will run:

 ```python
 favorite_food = "Tacos"